 My television time is limited.
 Not by choice.
 I love a good Netflix binge when the chance arises.
 But long workings days coupled with a busy family life does not afford me that luxury at present.
 Yet my Sunday is not complete without catching up with Dermot Bannons latest renovation project.
-The template is simple:… Continue reading Room to Improve our message with imaging for back pain
+The shows template is… Continue reading Room to Improve our message with back pain

 What if your motivation to exercise was far beyond why most January joggers will be clogging the paths or joining gyms?
 Or what if it was more than to fit into a lower dress size or jeans?
 What if your motivation was something more?
 A longer, healthier, better quality, less stressful, more invigorating life.
 Interested?